Polyvagal Theory Part 1: Autonomic Hierachy

 Recognizing where on the hierarchy your nervous system has taken you is fundamental to returning more efficiently to a state of regulation.

 When we’re in a ventral vagal state at the top of the hierarchy, we experience an expansive world, filled with possibility and choices.
-In this state, our body and brain work together and processing and change are possible Our experience is one of being part of the world, connected to self, able to reach out to others, open to change and willing to look at possibilities.
+In this state, our body and brain work together and processing and change are possible.
+Our experience is one of being part of the world, connected to self, able to reach out to others, open to change and willing to look at possibilities.
 The glue that keeps us in the state is a sense of safety.

 The autonomic nervous system follows a predictable pathway when it detects a threat, moving from ventral vagal safety and connection down the hierarchy into the sympathetic mobilization of fight and flight, and finally to the earliest state of dorsal vagal shutdown.
+These states are necessary adaptations in the short term to ensure our survival.
+However, problems arise when our system never recalibrates, and gets “stuck” in a survival state even after the threat has passed.

 Following the predictable path of the hierarchy, when your ventral vagal capacity is depleted, you move one step down the hierarchy and enter the energy of the sympathetic nervous system and the experiences of fight and flight.

-From this state, it’s difficult to get back up to a ventral vagal state of safety, and it will take time to do so.
 To move back to a state of ventral vagal regulation, whether from a sympathetic or dorsal state, we have to use our internal and external resources to help us regulate and move back up the hierarchy.
-(For more specific information on exactly how to use resources in this way, check out our latest group therapy offering Roadmap to Regulation!)

 Reference: